 Meridian – 430 E Watertower Ln.

 The Storey Bark Park opened in Meridian last August 12th.
-This fully-fenced dog park spans 2.25 acre and offers a safe leashing/unleashing area and separate real estate for large dogs and small dogs.
+This fully-fenced dog park spans 2.25 acres and offers a safe leashing/unleashing area and separate real estate for large dogs and small dogs.
 Each area has covered picnic tables for two-legged visitors.
 Benches can be found along the walkways.
 Plenty of drinking fountains for both dogs and their people friends.
 A neat feature is the variety of ground surfaces, gravel, artificial turf and the real stuff.

 Boise Dog Parks With Designated Off Leash Areas